XMM-NEWTON SCIENCE PROPOSAL & PLANNING TOOLS

 The XMM-Newton SOC highly recommends the use of:

-• the on-line documentation because it contains updated links to references in the text
+- the online documentation because it contains updated links to references in the text

-• the Scientific Justification LaTeX template LaTeX Template
+- the Scientific Justification LaTeX template

 For GOs with dual appointments between US and foreign institutions and foreign GOs moving to the US:

-• if you intend to apply for support through the GOF, use your US affiliation and your US e-mail address for your science proposal.
+- if you intend to apply for support through the GOF, use your US affiliation and your US e-mail address for your science proposal.

-• if this is not possible (e.g., your appointment to a US institution has not started) notify the GOF at xmmhelp@athena.gsfc.nasa.gov as soon as possible but no later than 31 March 2023 with your details.
+- if this is not possible (e.g., your appointment to a US institution has not started) notify the GOF at xmmhelp@athena.gsfc.nasa.gov as soon as possible but no later than 31 March 2025 with your details.

 Using the LaTeX Template File

-Use of the provided LaTeX template LaTeX template to write the scientific justification is highly recommended.
+Use of the provided LaTeX template to write the scientific justification is highly recommended.
 Proposers may submit their justifications either in one or two column format.
-Instructions to activate a specific column format are provided in the LaTeX template.
+Instructions to activate a specific column format are provided in the template.Proposal justifications MUST be submitted as one file in Portable Document Format (PDF).
+A PDF file can be generated from the LaTeX template in one of three ways:

-2. Use ps2pdf (preferably version 1.4) to convert a postscript file to PDF:
+Use ps2pdf (preferably version 1.4) to convert a postscript file to PDF:

 > latex file.tex